 In this study, waste management played a significant role.
 This study contributes to waste reduction and waste management.
-The most important goals for waste management are to protect the environment, people, and backward-looking and have to do with the business.
-Many expenses are incurred directly as a result of the activity of a business scale.
-In this sense, management accounting seeks to bridge the gap by looking ahead, even though it is unable to set budgets that predict the factors that will affect future cots.
+The most important goals for waste management are to protect the environment, people, and money (Paul H. and Johann F., 2007).
+"Managing these wastes is extremely difficult due to the fact that disaster waste is mixed and difficult to separate" (Kobayashi, 1995).
+Waste management can employ a variety of techniques, such as collecting set budgets that predict the factors that will affect future cots.